AzumiDocs/azumidocs.github.io/docs/docs.md

 > The `/wx` command is not inside of a cog due to circular import errors.

 #### External
-#### botinfo.py
+#### Bot Info

-> `botinfo.py` is one of many cogs that are attached to Azumi.
+> `BotInfo` is one of many cogs that are attached to Azumi.
 It is subclassed from `commands.Cog` as stated in a blog article by AquaQuokka.
-The `botinfo.py` cog is used for commands that provide information related to Azumi.
+The Bot Info cog is used for commands that provide information related to Azumi.

 ##### Guilds